LeeAnnEditor/o365hq/services/Back up your Physical or Virtual Server or Client using Azure Backup.md

 2. Provide a dedicated point of contact responsible for working with IT Partner
 3. Coordinate any outside vendor resources and schedules
-4. Configure all network equipment such as load balancers, routers, firewalls, and switches
+4. Configure all network equipment, such as load balancers, routers, firewalls, and switches
 5. Review and approve engagement deliverables in a timely manner